nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 ## Where Does NgRx Store Data?

 NgRx stores the application state in an RxJS observable inside an Angular service called [Store](https://github.com/ngrx/platform/blob/10.0.0/modules/store/src/store.ts).
-At the same time, this service implements the `Observable` interface, forwarding any subscriptions to the underlying observable in order to allow direct subscription calls on the service itself.
+At the same time, this service implements the `Observable` interface.
+So, when you subscribe to the store, the service actually forwards the subscription to the underlying observable.

 Internally, NgRx is actually using a [BehaviorSubject](https://rxjs-dev.firebaseapp.com/api/index/class/BehaviorSubject) which is a special observable that has the following characteristics: